telerik/fiddler-everywhere-docs/knowledge-base/how-to-mock-responses.md

     The newly created rule should look like this:
     ![Manually crafted response to mock 502 status code and error message](../images/kb/dat-files/manually-crafted-502.png)

-5. Finally, enable the Auto Responder, activate the newly created rule, and send the request.
+5. Finally, enable the Rules Builder, activate the newly created rule, and send the request.
 As a result, the request to https://www.example.com will now return status code 502 with your custom error message.
 Congratulations - you have just mocked a 502 status code response!

     ![Manually crafted response to mock 502 status code and error message](../images/kb/dat-files/manually-crafted-502-inspector.png)